stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

     35:53:17:04:07:27

 * On Linux, both legacy Bluetooth (RFCOMM/SPP) and Bluetooth Low Energy (BLE) are supported.
 BLE devices do not implement RFCOMM and must be accessed by address.
-* On FreeBSD, only legacy (RFCOMM/SPP) Bluetooth is supported.
+* On FreeBSD, MacOS and Windows only legacy (RFCOMM/SPP) Bluetooth is supported.

 ### Further Bluetooth considerations